ClearBlade/ai-components/README.md

 # ia-components
-This repository consists of all the available AI components handler libraries
+This repository consists of all the available ClearBlade AI components handler libraries

+## Manual Setup

+- Before you configure this component in your IA system, you'll need to setup a secret in your IA account.
+This secret is a GCP service account and should be named `gcp-bigquery-service-account`.

 ## How to create a new AI component handler library